Radio Boulevard

 GCT versus SET - After working on several receivers from both the SET version and the GCT version it is apparent that each version has its own particular advantages.
 The advantages are in the mechanical construction and the ease of rework though, not necessarily in performance.
 The GCT version was expensive to build and difficult to work on due to component boards and wiring harnesses used in its construction.
 The SET version was designed to be less expensive to build and much easier to work on since the majority of components were mounted in the circuitry rather than on component boards.
 Mechanically, the GCT versions were a little more stoutly built and have more shielding in the IF/Crystal Filter area and the BFO which, of course, was part of the expense of the design.
 There's less shielding, or in some cases simple flat metal shields, in the SET versions for the same reasons.

 The GCT versions included an ANT.
 TRIM control that was deleted from the SET versions.
 The ANT.
 TRIM would be an advantage when using an end-fed wire antenna that was untuned.
+In the airplane, the trailing wire antenna was "reeled out" so it was the proper length for the frequency used, so the antenna trim wasn't needed.
 Most ham stations though use the transmitting antenna for receive, so they provide a tuned antenna to the receiver and an antenna trim control is not really needed.

 Both receiver-types have plenty of audio and easily drive a matched loudspeaker.
 If you plan on using a stock LS-3 (8K Z,) be sure you have the audio transformer tap connected to the HI-Z terminal.
 If you've modified an LS-3 to have a 600 ohm Z input then you'll have to connect to the LO-Z terminal on the audio transformer (the same Z caveats apply if you are using a headset instead of a loudspeaker.)
 Some users believe that there are performance differences when comparing the two versions of the BC-348 but I've found that careful attention to detail when performing the rebuild and, most importantly, a thorough and accurate final alignment, results in either version providing excellent performance.
 The two BC-348 versions were considered interchangeable by the military and my experience seems to confirm that there is virtually no difference in performance between properly operating receivers of either type.
 As mentioned above, the main reason that the military and contractors went to the SET version was cost.
 The cost factor also was applied to any repair work,...the SET is much easier to work on and made it though the depot much faster.